European stocks boosted by vaccine and EU recovery fund hopes

 An index of euro zone shares rose 0.9 per cent reversing all of its opening losses, with the euro jumping to a four-month high.

-An experimental coronavirus vaccine being developed by AstraZeneca and Oxford university was safe and produced an immune response in its first human trial, while US drugmaker Pfizer and German biotech firm BioNTech also provided additional promising data.
+An experimental coronavirus vaccine being developed by AstraZeneca and Oxford university was reported as producing an immune response in its first human trial, while US drugmaker Pfizer and German biotech firm BioNTech also provided additional promising data.

-Defensive healthcare index rose the most in Europe, up 1.2 per cent as signs emerged that leaders of northern European Union countries were willing to compromise on the recovery plan as talks in Brussels extended to a fourth day.
+Defensive healthcare index rose the most in Europe, up 1.2 per cent as signs emerged that leaders of northern EU countries were willing to compromise on the recovery plan as talks in Brussels extended to a fourth day.

-European markets had opened lower, with travel & leisure falling 0.9 per cent, the biggest sectoral decliner in Europe, while oil and gas companies and miners dropped 0.3 per cent each.
+European markets had opened lower, with travel and leisure falling 0.9 per cent, the biggest sectoral decliner in Europe, while oil and gas companies and miners dropped 0.3 per cent each.

 The Nasdaq Composite rallied more than 1.5 per cent after underperforming the broader S&P 500 last week.
 The Dow Jones Industrial Average was negative.
 Microsoft, Intel, Tesla and Twitter are among the companies slated to deliver results this week.

-Oil recovered, tracking a rally in US equities, but crude futures in New York were unable to eke out a strong rally after earlier falling as much as 1.9 per cent in the wake of pandemic-driven demand concerns.
-Infections flared by a record in Hong Kong, Los Angeles is on the brink of another stay-at-home order and the new rate of people testing positive for the first time in Florida climbed to nearly 15 per cent. – Additional reporting: Reuters, Bloomberg
+Oil recovered, tracking a rally in US equities, but crude futures in New York were unable to eke out a strong rally after earlier, falling as much as 1.9 per cent in the wake of pandemic-driven demand concerns.
+Infections flared by a record level in Hong Kong, Los Angeles is on the brink of another stay-at-home order and the rate of people testing positive for the virus for the first time in Florida climbed to nearly 15 per cent. – Additional reporting: Reuters, Bloomberg